 In need of a quick break from the urban hussle?
 Looking for something fun and memorable to do over the weekend?
-Country parks are a fantastic way to enjoy Scotland’s beautiful outdoor spaces while experiencing something just a little bit different!
+Scotland’s gardens and parks are a fantastic way to enjoy our beautiful outdoor spaces while experiencing something just a little bit different!

 We’ve pulled together 10 of the more unusual things to see and do in some of Scotland’s country parks – whether you’re looking for action-packed group activities, or a dive into the curiosities of history.
 With around 40 country parks in Scotland conveniently located near cities and towns, there are plenty of options to choose from!

 1. Gain essential bushcraft survival skills at Dalkeith Country Park

 Think you’ve got what it takes to be Bear Grylls?
 Tap into your wild side and learn the essential survival skills that might just come in handy when you need them most!
 This is a perfect chance to get away from the distractions of the modern world and embrace your inner hunter gatherer in the beautiful surroundings of Dalkeith Country Park in Midlothian, just a short drive outside Edinburgh.
 The park is also a great place for wildlife spotting, fishing and cycling.

 2. Ride the miniature railway around Craigtoun Country Park